 Am I an ideal candidate for breast reduction surgery?

 Women who select breast reduction surgery, or a reduction mammaplasty, have often dealt with large, pendulous breasts for a long time.
 This condition is also known as breast hypertrophy or macromastia, and may cause the woman to be self conscious about her body.
 These breasts are so large they often lead to symptoms that may be alleviated by removing some of the breast weight.
 Ideally, you should no longer be planning on having additional children, since this procedure may limit your ability to nurse.
 You should not be pregnant, nursing, or smoking.
-If you’re over the age of 20, you should have a healthy mammogram.
+If you’re over the age of 30, you should have a healthy mammogram.
+Also if you are looking to be Treated by Dr. Elisa, she only provides breast reduction in Portland, so you would need to be able to travel if necessary.

-What should I expect during my recovery after a breast reduction surgery in Portland?
+What should I expect during my recovery after surgery?

 As with any surgical procedure, complications and side effects are possible and may include a permanent loss of feeling in the breasts or nipples, hematoma or seroma, infection or inflammation, small sores around the nipples, permanent scars, unevenly positioned nipples, asymmetry, or other unforeseen risks.